tudocomp/tudocomp/docs/Documentation.md

 It's main purpose is to compare the runtime and compression ratio of compressors combined with different options and input files.
 However, it does not integrate into the framework's own statistics tracking.

-> There is also a separate, experimental support for measuring the memory footprint with the Valgrind tool massif, but this does not work well with external compression programs.
+> *Note*: There is also a separate, experimental support for measuring the memory footprint with the Valgrind tool massif, but this does not work well with external compression programs.
 Further, it seems redundant in the light of the memory statistic tracking methods.